arviz-devs/arviz-project/roadmap.md

 ### ArviZ main Python library
 We plan to refactor the plotting and stats modules so they become more independent and modular themselves.
-This will ease adding new visualizations and statistics/diagnostics and at the same time should also serve as breadcrumbs for the other new libraries like ArviZ dashboards or PreliZ.
+This will ease adding new visualizations, statistics, and diagnostics.
+At the same time should also serve as breadcrumbs for the other new libraries like ArviZ dashboards or PreliZ.

 Our goal is to separate the data organization, data processing and plotting steps.